ChristopherBarrington/ainsley/content/recipes/pilafi-pourgouri/index.md

 - olive oil
 - 1 white onion, finely chopped
 - 4-6 cloves garlic, finely chopped (depends on their size, and how much you like garlic!)
-- 30g vermicelli noodles or spaghetti, broken into small pieces
+- 30g vermicelli noodles (1 nest) or spaghetti, broken into small pieces
-- 200g bulgur wheat
+- 200g bulgur wheat (2 cups)
 - salt

 directions: